 The mullet is a controversial style first popularized in the 80s; it is kept short on the sides and the top of the head and left longer in the back.
 That said, it is surprisingly versatile and low-maintenance, suiting a wide variety of face shapes.

 A pompadour is a classic men’s hairstyle that dates all the way back to the 1700s.
 Although it originated as a hairstyle for women, celebrities like Elvis made this style a key look for men.
 Today, the cut, which features hair styled up and back off the forehead, is a highly popular choice for gents.

 A quiff hairstyle is similar to a pompadour and also features hair that is brushed up and backward from the forehead.
 Unlike a pompadour, which features all hair on the top of the head-styled back, a quiff is created by first brushing all the hair forwards before styling it into a wave shape.

 Many of today’s most popular hairstyles feature shaved sides.
 You can rock the look with either a long length on top for an extreme contrast or a shorter crop for a more subdued style.

 Haircuts featuring a short back and sides are some of the most popular styles for gents today.
 The look can include many hairstyles, such as the French crop, faux hawk, side part, pompadour, crew cut, and more.

 Just as it sounds, a side part hairstyle for gents is a look where the hair has been parted off to one side.
 The look is ideal for creating an appearance that is neat and polished.
-For a classical take on this style, keep hair combed and sleek.
-For a more modern interpretation, add plenty of texture and volume, and keep things a little less structured.
+For a classical take on this style, keep your hair combed and sleek.
+Add plenty of texture and volume for a more modern interpretation, and keep things a little less structured.

 Similar to a man bun, a top knot is a hairstyle that features a bun on the top of the head.
 It is also commonly paired with shaved sides for a more powerful appearance.